floweredscarf/su25/labs/lab12/index.md

 Wait, what happened to the 4 children from the split node -- why did they go *there*?
 Remember the binary search tree-like invariant.
 After we pull up 5 and have 3 and 8 be split into separate children, we must maintain the ordering invariant.
-The subtree rooted at 4 could contain any keys "between 3 and 5".
-To keep that true, we put 4's subtree in the new tree where it could still contain any keys between 3 and 5 -- to the left of 5, then to the right of 3.
+The subtree rooted at 4 could contain any elements "between 3 and 5".
+To keep that true, we put 4's subtree in the new tree where it could still contain any elements between 3 and 5 -- to the left of 5, then to the right of 3.

 #### Push-Up Insertion Summary